 top of page

 For over two decades, my miniature garden railway has been a source of enjoyment, innovation, and continuous improvement.
-Originally built in 2004 using the PNP Track System it has withstood the test of time, enduring ground swell, wood warp, and even exposure to hot ashes.
-Now, with a planned extension and a move towards an industrial railway setup, I am taking the next step in its evolution.
+Originally built in 2004 using the PNP Track System, it has withstood the test of time.
+This includes enduring ground swell, wood warp, and even exposure to hot ashes.
+Now, with a planned extension and a move toward an industrial railway setup, I am taking the next step in its evolution.

 Ian Stevens miniature garden railway build using PNP Railways 5 inch gauge track.